Academic Policies and Procedures for Graduate Students[ top ]

 Members of the dissertation committee serve on the examination committee, and the dissertation chair normally serves as examination chair.
 The list of examiners may include one or more faculty members outside a program, if they were members of the dissertation committee.

-The vice provost and dean, upon recommendation from the department, adds to the examination committee membership an outside examiner as the representative of the faculty of the Graduate School.
+The vice provost and dean (or the dean's designee), upon recommendation from the department, adds to the examination committee membership an outside examiner as the representative of the faculty of the Graduate School.
 The outside examiner’s function on the examination committee is to render an independent judgment and to ensure that the dissertation satisfies Graduate School standards.
 The outside examiner must be approved and appointed before the dissertation defense may be scheduled.
 The outside examiner is either a Binghamton University faculty member from a related area outside the major department or division, or someone from a related discipline outside the University.
 The outside examiner should have no involvement in the supervision of a dissertation and no other conflict of interest.
+The outside examiner should be requested using the Outside Examiner Request Form.

-If the nominee is from another institution, the program officer should forward a curriculum vitae and a brief statement that gives the title and focus of the student’s dissertation, along with a brief commentary on how the outside examiner’s credentials relate to the student’s work.
-The vice provost and dean evaluates the outside examiner’s credentials and then invites the nominee or another faculty member to serve as outside examiner.
+If the nominee is not a tenured Binghamton University graduate faculty member, the program officer should forward an Outside Examiner Request Form, a curriculum vitae and a brief statement that gives the title and focus of the student’s dissertation, along with a brief commentary on how the outside examiner’s credentials relate to the student’s work.
+The vice provost and dean (or the dean's designee) evaluates the outside examiner’s credentials and then invites the nominee or another faculty member to serve as outside examiner.

 Because of the time required to give adequate consideration to the student’s research, the student is expected to submit the dissertation to the dissertation committee — including the outside examiner — well in advance of the final oral defense.
 Normally, two months is recommended; however, this falls under the purview of the committee.
 In all cases, the dissertation defense may be scheduled only after the outside examiner is appointed.

-At their discretion, departmental or school graduate committees recommend for the doctor of philosophy or doctor of education degree those candidates who have:
+At their discretion, departmental or school/college graduate committees recommend for the doctoral degree those candidates who have:

 - fulfilled the University residence requirement for course credits;

-- maintained at least a B (3.0) average in courses approved by the departmental or school graduate committee and presented for the degree;
+- maintained at least a B (3.0) average in courses approved by the departmental or school/college graduate committee and presented for the degree;

-- fulfilled all departmental or school course requirements, with no credit for graduate courses in which a grade lower than C– (1.7) has been received;
+- fulfilled all departmental or school/college course requirements, with no credit for graduate courses in which a grade lower than C– (1.7) has been received;

 - given evidence satisfactory to their examination committees by means of a comprehensive examination (written and/or oral) that they are familiar with basic hypotheses and techniques of their discipline and are competent in applying them;

-- satisfactorily fulfilled the departmental or school research skills requirement;
+- satisfactorily fulfilled the departmental or school/college research skills requirement;

 - submitted a dissertation, on a topic approved by the department, that embodies the results of original research and gives evidence of high scholarship.